-Disputes arising over a deceased person’s last will in testament are a fairly common occurrence.
+Disputes arising over a deceased person’s last will in testament are a fairly common occurrence and can be quite successful.
 The possibility of contention increases with larger estates and a longer list of beneficiaries.

-At times someone may contest a will just to be difficult, if they believe they’ve been treated unfairly regarding what’s been (or hasn’t been) left to them, but on other occasions there is solid grounds for contesting the contents or validity of a will.
+At times someone may contest a will just to be difficult, if they believe they have been treated unfairly regarding what has been (or has not been) left to them, but on other occasions there is solid grounds for contesting the contents or validity of a will.

-The “off the shelf” DIY will is far more open to contention than a will that’s been professionally and meticulously prepared by a lawyer.
-One reason is that people don’t believe it’s a legally binding document and that the will is open for debate and negotiation.
+The “off the shelf” DIY will is far more open to contention than a will that is been professionally and meticulously prepared by a lawyer.
+One reason is that people do not believe it is a legally binding document and that the will is open for debate and negotiation.

 DIY wills are legal, but there is the potential for more loopholes if the will was not properly prepared.

-Even still, to contest the contents of a DIY will, you’ll have to go through a law firm to see where you stand, and to determine whether the will is solid and valid or not.
+Even still, to contest the contents of a DIY will, you will have to go through a law firm to see where you stand, and to determine whether the will is solid and valid or not.

 This refers to the deceased not having been of sound mind when they prepared the will, changed the will or signed off on the will.